 Obtaining a Cannabis Card

-Patients will be charged $50 for the card application.
+Medical consumers will be charged $50 for the card application.
 It’s also important to note that IF you don’t suffer from one of these conditions, then you have the ability to appeal the decision.
 Doing this requires an examination of the condition by a physician, with a note of exception sent to the state office.
-The State of Virginia has a method that is recommended for patients trying to find an approved medical marijuana doctor:
+The State of Virginia has a method that is recommended for medical consumers trying to find an approved medical marijuana doctor:

-Once approved, a patient will have the right to consume cannabis in whatever form he chooses, but there are some guidelines in regards to possession.
-The amount permitted for a patient to carry depends on the prescription itself (i.e., a patient is allowed to carry his 30 day supply).
+Once approved, a medical cardholder will have the right to consume cannabis in whatever form he chooses, but there are some guidelines in regards to possession.
+The amount permitted for a cardholder to carry depends on the prescription itself (i.e., a medical consumer is allowed to carry his 30 day supply).
 Anything more than this can result in legal problems.
 And lastly, don’t carry the prescription within 1,000 feet of a school.